Ken7281/Virtual_Machines-Creation-And-Usage/README.md

 Environments Used: Microsoft Azure, Windows 10, Linux, Technology Used: Remote Desktop, Wireshark

-In the Microsoft Azure home page select Resource Groups and select create resource group
+In the Microsoft Azure home page select Resource Groups and select create resource group.
 ![Creating The Resource Group](https://github.com/Ken7281/Virtual_Machines-Creation-And-Usage/assets/142465932/ecefe4a5-39d3-44bb-a5a8-ecac8624450e)

-Name your recource group and select review+create After the resource group has passed its validation select create to complete the resource group's creation
+Name your recource group and select review+create.
+After the resource group has passed its validation select create to complete the resource group's creation.

-In the Microsoft Azure home page select Virtual Machines and select create Azure virtual machine When creating the virtual machine select the resource group that you previously created and select windows 10 as the image
+In the Microsoft Azure home page select Virtual Machines and select create Azure virtual machine.
+When creating the virtual machine select the resource group that you previously created and select windows 10 as the image.
 ![Creating The 1st Virtual Machine](https://github.com/Ken7281/Virtual_Machines-Creation-And-Usage/assets/142465932/85d50f7b-9b60-43a6-9020-cc4d721878ab)

-Select a size for the virtual machine that will allow you to use 2 vcpus Name the virtual machine and create a password
+Select a size for the virtual machine that will allow you to use 2 vcpus.
+Name the virtual machine and create a password.
 ![Creating The 1st Virtual Machine 2](https://github.com/Ken7281/Virtual_Machines-Creation-And-Usage/assets/142465932/ae35854a-a1fa-4661-bf9d-32fc40a34d6d)

-Click on the licensing agreement box and select review+create After the virtual machine has passed its validation selcet create to complete the virtual machine's creation
+Click on the licensing agreement box and select review+create.
+After the virtual machine has passed its validation selcet create to complete the virtual machine's creation.

-Now create a second virtual machine within the same resource group that was created earlier using Ubuntu as the image
+Now create a second virtual machine within the same resource group that was created earlier using Ubuntu as the image.
 ![Creating The 2nd Virtual Machine](https://github.com/Ken7281/Virtual_Machines-Creation-And-Usage/assets/142465932/9650a13d-dfa5-4e2d-861e-bcdf7ecf7a0e)

-Name the virtual machine and select password instead of SSH public key
+Name the virtual machine and select password instead of SSH public key.
 ![Creating The 2nd Virtual Machine 2](https://github.com/Ken7281/Virtual_Machines-Creation-And-Usage/assets/142465932/f6073b02-9051-4b7c-8239-d51e6389e833)

-Create a Username and password and select review+create after the virtual machine passes the validation check select create to complete the virtual machine's creation
+Create a Username and password and select review+create after the virtual machine passes the validation.
+Check select create to complete the virtual machine's creation.

 Now there should be two virtual machines within the same resource group.
-One running Windows 10 and one running Ubuntu also know as Linux
+One running Windows 10 and one running Ubuntu also know as Linux.
 ![The Two Virtual Machines](https://github.com/Ken7281/Virtual_Machines-Creation-And-Usage/assets/142465932/4ba7e14f-1eb1-4ea2-a583-474b4887c728)

-Open the first virtual machine and copy it's public IP address
+Open the first virtual machine and copy it's public IP address.
 ![Finding The IP Address Of The 1st VM](https://github.com/Ken7281/Virtual_Machines-Creation-And-Usage/assets/142465932/baf8d482-e0ed-444a-895e-eeb12a28c152)

-Connect to the first virtual machine using remote desktop, by opening remote desktop and pasting the public IP Address of the first virtual machine
+Connect to the first virtual machine using remote desktop, by opening remote desktop and pasting the public IP Address of the first virtual machine.
 ![Connecting To The First VM](https://github.com/Ken7281/Virtual_Machines-Creation-And-Usage/assets/142465932/12ddd9b6-ede2-4359-a45c-f99b6f5736e7)

-Enter the username and password for the first virtual machine and connect to it via remote desktop
+Enter the username and password for the first virtual machine and connect to it via remote desktop.

-Once connected to the virtual machine open the internet and download wireshark
+Once connected to the virtual machine open the internet and download wireshark.

-*Wireshark is a network protocol analyzer* which we will use to inspect traffic between both virtual machines Select WindowsX 64 installer and install onto the virtual machine
+*Wireshark is a network protocol analyzer* which we will use to inspect traffic between both virtual machines.
+Select WindowsX 64 installer and install onto the virtual machine.
 ![Downloading Wireshark onto the VM](https://github.com/Ken7281/Virtual_Machines-Creation-And-Usage/assets/142465932/0a337839-7efe-4b21-ab9d-5afb1da3a140)

 On the second virtual machine scroll down to find the private IP Address